tasmota/docs/docs/LVGL.md

 ### Colors

-Color are created via `lv_color(<int>)` with 0xRRGGBB as 24 bits color.
+Color are created via `lv.color(<int>)` with 0xRRGGBB as 24 bits color.
 Internally the color is converted to the display color depth so rounding errors may happen:

 ```
-> lv_color(0x808080)
+> lv.color(0x808080)
 lv_color(0x838183 - native:0x1084)
 ```